About this website

 WxFixBoot is entirely open-source and supports working on multiple Linux distros at once, as well as supporting all the common bootloaders (grub2, grub2-efi, lilo, elilo, grub-legacy for transitioning old systems to grub2).
 It uses a more advanced version of the disk information obtainer used in DDRescue-GUI, so it detects LVM and RAID disks as well, so fixing your bootloader can be made simple and easy.
 Finally, WxFixBoot can also check your hard disks for errors and bad sectors, as well as backing up and restoring your bootloaders' configuration and making a diagnostic system report to aid you if you require assistance with your system.

 Wine Autostart is a simple, open-source indicator that sits in the system tray.
 Its purpose is to prompt you to run Windows (R) software detected on CDs and DVDs inserted into your computer.
 You can configure which drives it monitors in the simple configuration window, and you can also tell it whether to check for updates on startup, and whether it should start on boot, amongst other things.
 While sitting in the background, Wine Autostart use next-to-no resources to ensure your power consumption isn't affected.
 Wine Autostart makes use of Autorun (R) information to know which file to start, but it can also looks for files manually and ask you which one to run in case the Autorun (R) information is incorrect or invalid.

 I am a university student studying for a Computing and IT degree, and I enjoy programming in my free time.
 I find it rewarding to help people, and I also like to keep learning new things (hence why I wrote this website).
-Currently, I am a skilled Python developer, and know how to use HTML5 and CSS3, and I'm currently learning to program in C++.
-My next program will be written in C++, for those who are interested.
+Currently, I am a skilled Python developer, and know how to use HTML5 and CSS3, and I'm currently writing my next program in C++.
 I also enjoy cycling, acting, climbing, and gardening when I can.